slead/CheapskateGPStracker/README.md

  - `pip3 install pyicloud`

+Run the script, and enter the 2-factor-authentication code if requested to do so (the timing of this request from Apple is unpredictable).

-Run the script, which should prompt you for the index of the device to track:
+Next it should prompt you for the index of the device to track:

 ```
 0 MacBook Pro